marcelauliano/Nord_teaching/Assembly.md

 Again, let's remember you have ran hifiasm only for a subset of reads, which means this is never going to get you a complete assembly.
 So, for now, keep this results you have and lets look at statistics for an assembly I ran previously with the complete reads dataset.

+## Part 2

+As I said, I ran hifiasm for a complete PacBio HiFi dataset for *Apodemus sylvaticus*.
+In my computer enviroment, it took around xx hours and xx memory and xx cpus.
+We don't have time to run it here, but you will work with the output of it now.
-The files will be on the working data folder (`mApoSyl1_data/`) and will be named `mApoSyl1.hifiasm.total.[a/p]_ctg.fa.gz` (Hifiasm produces two different files, one with suffix `a_ctg.gfa.gz` and another one with the suffix `p_ctg.gfa.gz`, and I have converted them to fasta previously with gfa2fasta).
+The files are on the working data folder (`mApoSyl1_data/`) and are named `mApoSyl1.hifiasm.total.[a/p]_ctg.fa.gz` (Hifiasm produces two different files, one with suffix `a_ctg.gfa.gz` and another one with the suffix `p_ctg.gfa.gz`, and I have converted them to fasta previously with gfa2fasta).
 Now, symlink these files to your working directory:

 ```bash
 pwd